 Okay, so if you frequent your university's library to study like me, then you also probably know the struggles of trying to find a study space.
 (And don't even start on exam periods because they're the worst times!)
 So let me begin by telling you that today was probably the first time I stepped foot … Continue reading Making More Study Space for Students #feelingbliss

-Textbooks The #1 rule when buying textbooks is to always buy second-hand textbooks, or discounted textbooks.
-I know it can be really tempting to buy that fresh out-of-plastic-wrapping copy (because I was guilty of this when I first started university), but purchasing $700+ worth of new textbooks you'll just be using for one semester isn't … Continue reading My Top 5 Thrifty Tips for Struggling University Students
+Textbooks Rule of thumb: if you're looking for cheap textbooks, then buy it second-hand.
+I know it can be really tempting to buy that fresh out-of-plastic-wrapping copy (because I was guilty of this when I first started university), but purchasing $700+ worth of new textbooks you'll just be using for one semester isn't (1) sustainable … Continue reading My Top 5 Thrifty Tips for Freshies